julien-baeriswyl-heigvd/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 ### Step 2
 #### Docker configuration
+Same as before, but with new container available.
 I created [`Express.js`](https://expressjs.com/) server running on port 3000, inside a _Docker_ container of image `res/express_api`, built on folder `express-image`.
 Server use `Node.js` to manage dependencies.
+_Docker_ image is based on `node:4.4`.
 Container is exposed from port 9091 of docker virtual machine.

 #### Server functionalities